Guidelines to help us achieve your project goals efficiently.

-Years ago, I built a King Air B200 model, which was then later rebuilt and customized for a client's flight training projects.
-In that version, the cockpit was rebuilt, to be completely animatable, and several proprietary images and logos were used.
+Years ago, I built a King Air B200 model, which was then later customized for a client's flight training projects.
+In that version, the cockpit was rebuilt, to be completely animatable, and several proprietary images and logos were also used.
 So today, I still offer the B200 model in my 3D Catalog, but without all those proprietary items included.
 This allows both you and I to keep our competitive edge in our respective businesses, and you get a personalized project, rather than a generic one.

 Modeling for physical fabrication

 If you're using the images I create as references (somewhat like a blueprint) for the fabrication, the process is relatively painless.
 Once the 3D model is created, I can produce orthographic renderings (3-views, 4-views, cross sections etc.) which you can print, and use to draw your parts over.
 I've done this for RC aircraft modelers, UAV designers, and other product designers, who have used the images to provide accurate scale outlines, from which they produced plans.
 If, on the other hand, you require actual 3D model files that are going to some sort of CNC process or stereolithography, then the requirements become very specific.

 There's an ancient axiom in the 3D modeling business, which is that "you shouldn't build what you won't see."
 For example, the top part of a cylindrical landing gear strut wouldn't typically need to be "capped", because it would never show.
 When creating polygonal models, it's considered good practice to think that way, as it reduces the polygon count, file size, and render times.